botre/anki-decks/src/git.md

 The current (or "checked out") branch.

-HEAD will be the parent of the next commit that is created.

 ## Index

 The "staging area" between the files you have on your filesystem (working tree) and your commit history.